Harukisatoh/Harukisatoh/README.md

 ### Facts about me

-- 💼 I'm currently working as a Technical Leader at Superior Digital Design
 - 📕 I have a bachelor's degree in Computer Science from the State University of Northern Paraná (UENP)
 - 🇧🇷 Living in Taquarituba, São Paulo, Brazil
 - 💻 Techs that I often use: